mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 efficiency in this case.
 Finally, static B0 inhomogeneity also manifests as spatially varying blurring or ringing in spiral imaging, because off-resonance induces broadening of the PSF main lobe, as well as amplification of its side lobes (Bernstein et al., 2004, Chap.
-17; Engel et al., 2018, Fig. 6; Man et al., 1997).
+17; Fig. 6 in Engel et al., 2018; Man et al., 1997).
 As long as B0 inhomogeneity is properly mapped and included in the signal model, this effect is mitigated by the iterative image reconstruction utilized in this work.

-On our experimental data, we found that the spatial specificity of spiral fMRI is very high in about 75 % of the voxels, as indicated by both contour distance mapping (Fig. 5) and gray matter containment of activation (Fig. 8).
+In our experimental data, we found that the spatial specificity of spiral fMRI is very high in about 75-80 % of the voxels, as indicated by both contour distance mapping (Fig. 5) and gray matter containment of activation (Fig. 8).
 While these quantifications provide rough estimates of functional spatial specificity in fMRI, there is no consensus on such quantification in the community, and the absolute values reported here are hard to compare to previous work.
 We hope that through our sharing of the code, this methodology may provide future reference points.
 Furthermore, the utilized measures are in themselves imperfect assessments of spatial specificity, and might underestimate the achieved spatial specificity in our data.
 First of all, both analyses relied on unified segmentation (Ashburner and Friston, 2005) to extract tissue probability maps, which in principle should work contrast-independently.
 However, the employed default parameter settings may not be optimal to model bias fields at 7 T or voxel intensity distributions of multi-echo GRE scans with only partial brain coverage.
 Additionally, because the contrast in our functional and structural scans were not equivalent (e.g., TE 20 vs 10 ms), contour distance mapping reflects, to a certain extent, differences in contrast rather than geometry.

+Finally, relying on a perfect retinotopic organization of visual cortex for assessing functional spatial specificity has also limitations.
+For example, receptive fields can cross the vertical meridian (especially in higher visual areas), such that differential contrasts of quarterfield stimulation may not flip between adjacent voxels (Fig. 6C).
+Similarly, overlapping voxel activation or single-voxel “false positives” (Fig. 6D) may indicate imperfections in the visual field leading to non-compact retinotopic representations, rather than losses in spatial specificity.

 Another contentious point concerning spatial specificity is our choice of moderately smoothing the data (FWHM 0.8 mm) before statistical parametric mapping.
-While smoothing is a standard preprocessing step in the majority of fMRI studies, high-resolution applications, such as retinotopic mapping or layered fMRI analyses, frequently abstain from it or use more spatially informed averaging methods.
-The application of smoothing in fMRI rests on matched-filter assumptions of the functional activation extent as well as smoothness assumptions for the residual noise, in order to apply multiple comparison correction using random field theory (Friston, 2007, Chap.
-2; Kasper et al., 2014).
-Whether these assumptions hold for high-resolution fMRI has, to our knowledge, not been explored to date.
-For our spiral data, we chose to smooth in particular to increase the sensitivity of our short high-resolution runs (5.5 min).
-To assess the impact of smoothing, we repeated the statistical analysis on the unsmoothed data, and varied significance thresholds to assess spatial characteristics of the statistical t-maps (supplementary material SM 4).
+While smoothing is a standard preprocessing step in the majority of fMRI studies, high-resolution applications, such as retinotopic mapping or layered fMRI analyses, frequently abstain from it or use more spatially informed averaging methods (Blazejewska et al., 2019).
+From a conceptual point of view, smoothing alters the target PSF of the imaging process in multiple ways that affect the effective resolution: On the one hand, a Gaussian filter, as employed here, broadens the PSF main lobe (PSF) reducing spatial specificity.
+On the other hand, it suppresses PSF side lobes and thus contamination by remote locations, which enhances spatial specificity.
+The opposite is true for an edge or high-pass filter, as implemented, for example, by multiplying the inverse of the T2\* decay curve onto the k-space data.
+Overall, resolution can be re-negotiated by appropriate filtering, which has to be adapted to the specific application, in order to provide optimal specificity.

-Overall, spatial smoothing increased overall CNR (higher t-values) and spatial extent of activation clusters that were already discernible in the unsmoothed data.
-The activation clusters of the smoothed data resemble those of unsmoothed data at lower thresholds, but without the single-voxel false-positives.
-Thus, averaging of thermal noise via smoothing is apparent, as well as an implicit cluster size correction.
-We could not determine whether the additional investment in longer readout time for a nominal 0.8 mm resolution scan compared to 1 mm acquisitions (achieved by cropping the spiral data for reconstruction) translated into more spatially specific activation, because of the noise levels in the unsmoothed data and the limited amount of temporal averaging in the short runs (supplementary material SM 4).
+For our spiral data in particular, the decision to smooth was governed by another goal of filtering, namely, recovering sensitivity.
+Theoretically, sensitivity is maximized by a matched filter resembling the spatial activation extent, which is traditionally assumed to be a Gaussian for fMRI (Friston, 2007, Chap.
+2; Kasper et al., 2014), but has, to our knowledge, not been determined for the ultra-high-resolution regime in question here.
+Our choice of smoothing with an FWHM equivalent to the voxel size (instead of 2-3 times the voxel size as in standard fMRI) therefore constitutes a compromise between sensitivity and specificity, motivated by the noise levels in our raw data, the short run duration (5.5 min) and by having only one run acquired per subject and spiral sequence.
+This hampered our ability to quantify whether the investment into longer readouts of nominal 0.8 mm resolution, compared to 1 mm, translated into more spatially specific activation (supplementary material SM 4).
+More temporal averaging via longer and more numerous functional runs would allow to address this important research question in future studies.

 General Applicability and Limitations of Spiral Imaging Advances
 ----------------------------------------------------------------